 - Taxi passengers; and

 - Passengers in limousines with fewer than 10 people in the vehicle (including the driver).6

-The compensation need not be paid directly to the driver.
+The compensation need not be paid directly to you.
 A passenger is “for hire” if:

 - Money is paid to a company (for instance, through the Uber or Lyft app), or

-- Compensation is given directly to the driver in the form of cash, a credit card or otherwise.7
+- Compensation is given directly to you in the form of cash, a credit card or otherwise.7

 Note that “passenger for hire” does not include passengers in carpools or rides in which friends simply contribute gas money for the trip.

-If a driver meets or exceeds the applicable California DUI per se “legal limit,” it does not matter whether his or her driving is actually impaired.
-The driver will be deemed under the influence even if he or she is actually driving fine.
+If you meet or exceed the applicable California DUI per se “legal limit” of .04%, it does not matter whether your driving is actually impaired.
+You will be deemed under the influence even if you are actually driving fine.